Single- and Multi-Objective Evolutionary Algorithms for the Knapsack Problem with Dynamically Changing Constraints: Experimental Results for Baseline Approaches

 An important reason for this remarkable performance is the relation between optimal solutions in different weights.
 In this type of constraint, the difference between the optimal solution of weight $w$ and $w+1$ is one item.
 As a result of this, keeping non-dominated solutions near the constrained bound helps the algorithm to find the current optimum more efficiently and react faster after a dynamic change.

-Furthermore, according to the results, there is no significant difference between using MOEA and MOEA\_D in this type of KP.
-Considering the experiments in Section~\ref{subsec:dyn_linear}, a possible reason is that the size of population in MOEA remains small when weights are one.
-Hence, MOEA\_D, which stores fewer items because of its dominance definition, has no advantage in this manner anymore.
+Furthermore, according to the results, there is no significant difference between using \EA and \EAd in this type of KP.
+Considering the experiments in Section~\ref{subsec:dyn_linear}, a possible reason is that the size of population in \EA remains small when weights are one.
+Hence, \EAd, which stores fewer items because of its dominance definition, has no advantage in this manner anymore.
 In addition, the constraint is actually on the number of the items.
-Thus, both definitions for dominance result the same in many cases.

-\subsubsection{Dynamic Linear Constraint}
+\subsection{Dynamic Linear Constraint}

 In this section, we consider the same algorithms in more difficult environments where weights are arbitrary under dynamic linear constraint.
 As it is shown in Section~\ref{sec:w-1}, the multi-objective approaches outperform (1+1)~EA in the case that weights are one.
 Now we try to answer the question: Does the relationship between the algorithms hold when the weights are arbitrary?